 Early blockchain systems (e.g. Bitcoin) are based on Proof-of-Work (PoW), which is a consensus mechanism that enables a "lottery" among the miners where the winner gets the reward and decides how to extend the blockchain (i.e., adds the next block).
 The first node who solves a difficult computational puzzle is the winner.
-Due to the costly nature of PoW, an alternative consensus mechanism based on Proof-of-Stake (PoS) has gained popularity [4].
+Due to the costly nature of PoW, an alternative consensus mechanism based on Proof-of-Stake (PoS) has gained popularity [2].
 The assumption behind PoS is that the majority of the wealth in the system is controlled by the honest participants (whereas in PoW, it is considered that the majority of the computing power belongs to the honest participants).
 An important cryptographic primitive that many PoS solutions rely on to provide the required security is Verifiable Random Functions (VRF).
 VRFs can also be used in different blockchain applications as we describe in later sections.

-A. Verifiable Random Function (VRF)
+1.1 Verifiable Random Function (VRF)

-Micali et al. [25] introduced the concept of VRF, a variant of Pseudorandom Functions (PRFs) satisfying a verifiability property.
+Micali et al. [26] introduced the concept of VRF, a variant of Pseudorandom Functions (PRFs) satisfying a verifiability property.
 That is, the knowledge of a secret key enables one to evaluate the pseudorandom function and to prove the correctness of such evaluations without revealing the secret key or compromising the pseudorandomness of the function.
-In more detail, a VRF is associated with a secret key skyr and the corresponding public key pkyre which can be used to verify the VRF output.
-Using this secret key skyre, a user can compute the function $(y{VRF}, \pi{VRF}) \leftarrow VRFEval(sk{VRF}, x)$ at some input x and generate a corresponding proof π{VRF} of the correct computation of y{VRF} .
-The proof π{VRF} can be verified using pk{VRF} (and public parameters).
-Additionally to the pseudorandomness and verifiability properties, a secure VRF should also satisfy the notion of uniqueness, meaning that under a fixed public key and for one specific VRF input x, there cannot exist valid proofs π{VRF} of correct computation corresponding to two distinct VRF output values $y{VRF} \neq y{VRF}$.
+In more detail, a VRF is associated with a secret key $sk{VRF}$ and the corresponding public key $pk{VRF}$ which can be used to verify the VRF output.
+Using this secret key skvRF, a user can compute the function $(y{VRF}, \pi{VRF}) \leftarrow VRFEval(sk{VRF}, x)$ at some input x and generate a corresponding proof $\pi{VRF}$ of the correct computation of $y{VRF}$ .
+The proof $\pi{VRF}$ can be verified using pkvRF (and public parameters).
+Additionally to the pseudorandomness and verifiability properties, a secure VRF should also satisfy the notion of uniqueness, meaning that under a fixed public key and for one specific VRF input x, there cannot exist valid proofs $\widetilde{\pi{VRF}}$ of correct computation corresponding to two distinct VRF output values $y{VRF} \neq \widetilde{y{VRF}}$ .

-B. VRFs in Blockchain
+1.2 VRFs in the Blockchain

-VRFs are widely used in PoS blockchains to conduct secret cryptographic sortition such as to elect block proposers and voting committee members [10], [11], [15], [18], [19], [24] as well as various applications in smart contracts such as online lottery.
-In this paper we focus on the cryptographic sortition of VRF in the blockchain.
+VRFs are widely used in PoS blockchains to conduct secret cryptographic sortition such as to elect block proposers and voting committee members [8, 9, 14, 17, 18, 25] as well as various applications in smart contracts such as online lottery.
+In this paper we focus on the cryptographic sortition of VRFs in the blockchain.

 Cryptographic sortition is an innovation of Algorand which enables a set of users to select themselves to participate in Algorand's consensus protocol in a private manner.
 That is, they are not identified to anyone else; including potential adversaries [1].
-The committeebased consensus protocol proposed by Gilad et al. [15] for Algorand leverages a VRF to implement cryptographic sortition.
-Moreover, the VRF arrangement in Algorand enables fair private non-interactive random selection of committee members, weighted by their account balances.1 This random selection of committee members in Algorand also prevents attackers from targeting a specific committee member.
+The committee-based consensus protocol proposed by Gilad et al. [14] for Algorand leverages a VRF to implement cryptographic sortition.
+Moreover, the VRF arrangement in Algorand enables fair private non-interactive random selection of committee members, weighted by their account balances.
+This random selection of committee members in Algorand also prevents attackers from targeting a specific committee member.
 Additionally, the use of a VRF in Algorand's consensus protocol provides scalability and performance required to support millions of users.
-The core of Algorand's blockchain is a Byzantine Agreement protocol that is executed among a small randomly chosen committee of users for each round [15].
-More precisely, this protocol leverages a VRF in the following way.
-Each user holds a secret/public key pair (sk{VRF}, pk{VRF}).
+The core of Algorand's blockchain is a Byzantine Agreement protocol that is executed among a small randomly chosen committee of users for each round [14].
+More precisely, this protocol makes use of a VRF in the following way.
+Each user holds a secret/public key pair (skVRF, pkVRF).
 Let B be a block to be added.
-Each user should take the following steps to determine if she is part of the committee or not [17]:
+Each user should take the following steps to determine whether s/he is part of the committee [16]: